Stormtrooperroman/MobSec/docs/write_module.md

 description: A clear description of what your module does
 author: your_name
 ```
+Optional you can add `active: False` for disable autorun on startup.

 ### 2. Dockerfile
 The Dockerfile sets up your module's environment.
 Here's an example from the semgrep module: